 Frank Volpe loved Hoboken and its small-scale Manhattan style, as “it was just what he was looking for.”
 After working in his family’s NYC pizzeria for 12 years, he decided to open his own pizzeria in Hoboken called Napoli’s.
-Fast-forward to present-day, and the space’s uptown location expanded to the old Grimaldi’s spot on Clinton Street from its uptown roots at 1118 Washington Street — and receiving several accolades including Best Pizza in Hoboken this past year in our ‘Best of’ awards.
-Tragically, on March 30, 2021, Frankie Volpe, the owner of Napoli’s, passed away from a months-long battle with COVID-19.
+Fast-forward to the present day, and the space’s uptown location has expanded to the old Grimaldi’s spot on Clinton Street from its uptown roots at 1118 Washington Street — and received several accolades including Best Pizza in Hoboken this past year in our ‘Best of’ awards.
+Tragically, one year ago today on March 30, 2021, Frankie Volpe, the owner of Napoli’s, passed away from a months-long battle with COVID-19.

 The GoFund Me shared the full progression of Frankie’s treatment and heartbreaking news of his passing this past weekend.